Wright Family Foundation is a registered Charitable Trust.

 The Plain English Awards are a public pat on the back for plain English champions.
 They help raise the bar for clear communication.
 Each year organisations and members of the public are invited to submit documents and websites that they think are outstanding examples of plain English — or examples of gobbledygook.
 Independent panels of plain English experts and advocates judge the entries and decide the finalists and winners in each category.
 The Awards are organised by the WriteMark Plain English Awards Trust and aim to improve government and business documents so that all New Zealanders can understand them; raise public awareness of the need for, and benefits of, plain English; create a public preference for organisations that choose to communicate in plain English.www.plainenglishawards.org.nz

-The Wright Family Foundation is proud to support The House of Science Tauranga with a significant annual donation – a partnership that holds much promise for the expansion of the award-winning service.
+The Wright Family Foundation is proud to support the House of Science with a significant annual donation to enable this charitable trust, which was established in Tauranga in 2013, to expand nationwide.

-An additional donation will cover the cost of translating the House of Science educational resources into Te Reo.
+An additional donation from the Wright Family Foundation has enabled the translation of the House of Science educational resources into Te Reo.

 The Wright Family Foundation is a foundation member and sponsor of the NZ Bumblebee Conservation Trust (NZBCT).
 This new charitable trust was established to promote the conservation and long-term future of bumblebees in New Zealand.
 Its mission is to educate Kiwis about the critical necessity of bees in creating food for people.www.nzbct.org.nz